allanchua101/sana/doc-website/global-flags.md

 ## `--region`, `-r`

 By default, `sana` scans all the regions enabled in an AWS account to provide an account-wide analysis report.
-If you'd wish to target particular regions of interest, you can pass the `--region` or `-r` flag to reduce the time required by sana to produce an analysis.
+If you wish to target regions of interest, you can pass the `--region` or `-r` flag to reduce the time required by sana to produce an analysis report.

 ```sh
 # Runs a single-region scan against Singapore region